-- All course materials created by the instructor(s) are copyrighted and cannot be sold/shared (e.g., Must Knows Facebook group, Course Hero, Chegg, etc.) - Recordings are not permitted (audio or video) without explicit permission - Permitted recordings are not to be distributed - Students will be expected to take an academic integrity pledge before some assessments
+- All course materials created by the instructor(s) are copyrighted and cannot be sold/shared (e.g., Must Knows Facebook group, Course Hero, Chegg, etc.) - You must ask the speaker for permission to record lectures. - Permitted recordings are not to be distributed